lchrpa/CSMs/README.md

 For example: `./learn-csm.sh ../benchmarks/bw ff-script acsm`

-To learn Compound CSMs, use the following script (you must be in the `\scripts` directory)
+To learn Compound CSMs, use the following script (you must be in the `/scripts` directory)

 ```bash
 ./learn-c-csm.sh <domain_folder> <planner-script> <CSM-type>